qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 two or more variables e.g., one can be represented by a color ramp while the other is represented by a size.

 The simplest way to create multivariate analysis in QGIS is to first apply a categorized or graduated rendering on a layer, using the same type of symbol for all the classes.
-Then, clicking on the symbol **[Change]** button above the classification frame, you get the :ref:`symbol-selector` dialog from which, as seen above, you can activate and set the :ref:`size assistant <size_assistant>` option either on size (for point layer) or width (for line layer).
+Then, clicking on the symbol **[Change]** button above the classification frame, you get the :ref:`symbol-selector` dialog from which, as seen above, you can activate and set the |dataDefined| :sup:`Data-defined override` option either on size (for point layer) or width (for line layer).

-Like the proportional symbol, the size-related symbol is added to the layer tree, at the top of the categorized or graduated classes symbols.
-And both representation are also available in the print layout legend item.
+Likewise, you can rely on the data-defined assistant dialog to fine tune the symbol resizing.

 .. _figure_symbology_multivariate: